The Main Things

 Unfortunately, I’m hearing about more and more pastors who are adjusting God’s truth to make people happy.
 They leave out the tough parts because, well, maybe people won’t like it and they will leave the church.

 I’ve talked to several good Christian people I know who have left their church because the pastor started veering away from the truth.
-A denomination that I was a part of for many years is currently deciding whether they are going to take the Bible literally or change what they preach to fit what people ‘think’ is right.
-What??
+A denomination that I was a part of for many years decided a couple of years ago that they were going to change what is preached in their churches to fit what people ‘think’ is right, not what God says.
+That’s a very bad decision which can only lead to negative consequences.

 We don’t have to stagger around searching for the Word of the Lord.
 His Word is in the Bible if we make sure we have a credible Bible.
 People have actually changed words in the Bible to fit what they think as well.